godotengine/godot-docs/classes/class_charfxtransform.rst

 | *Getter*  | get_relative_index()      |
 +-----------+---------------------------+

-The index of the current character (starting from 0).
+The index of the current character (starting from 0) for this :ref:`RichTextEffect<class_RichTextEffect>` custom block.
 Setting this property won't affect drawing.

 ----